 Shaq was an athlete, and athletes love to impress people with their cars.
 How else is one supposed to show these automobiles off than with two garages capable of fitting 17 vehicles?

 Shaq was notorious for his terrible free-throw shooting, and he doesn’t have an excuse for not practicing.

 The NBA legend has his very own indoor basketball court that takes up a measly 6,000 square feet.
-A massive Miami Heat logo sits in the middle of the court, and the walls are plastered with memorabilia from his playing days.
+A massive Miami Heat logo sits in the middle of the court.
+The walls are plastered with memorabilia from his playing days.

 Shaq-apulco: The Resort-Style Pool

-Shaq calls it “Shaq-apulco” but the 95-foot long swimming pool might be nicer than the Mexican resort town it’s named after.
-Overlooking Orlando’s Lake Butler, on which Shaq has his own dock, this body of water features a swim-up bar and a rock waterfall.
+Shaq calls it “Shaq-apulco,” but the 95-foot-long swimming pool might be nicer than the Mexican resort town it’s named after.
+Shaq has his own dock overlooking Orlando’s Lake Butler.
+This body of water features a swim-up bar and a rock waterfall.